2024-09-06

 After I took 6.251, I looked for part-time programming jobs at MIT while I was a student.
 In 1963-1964 I had part-time work at MIT Project MAC, using CTSS, in Prof. Herb Teager's group.

 In 1964-1965, I found a different job as a part-time programmer for Prof. Ithiel de Sola Pool in the MIT Political Science department.
 I wrote event simulation, survey analysis, and statistical code for the 1401, 7094 FMS and CTSS.
 As part of this activity, I learned as much as I could about CTSS, and started to make user contributions.
 I worked with another student programmer, Noel Morris.
-We shared a windowless office in the library stacks: the great thing about the office was the IBM 1050 terminal, which had a golf-ball printing mechanism that could produce high quality output.
+We shared a windowless office in the library stacks: the great thing about that office was the IBM 1050 terminal, which had a golf-ball printing mechanism that could produce high quality output.

-The first program we worked on together was a "cross tabulation" system, written in MAD described in A General Cross-Tabulation System.
+The first program we worked on together was a "cross tabulation" system, written in MAD, described in the memo A General Cross-Tabulation System.
 It read in survey data with one or more cards per response, each having responses punched in one or more columns.
 Our program counted how many responses picked each answer and printed totals, e.g. marital status versus number of dogs.
 The program was quite complex, adaptable to many kinds of coding schemes, and supported many ways of specifying tables and statistical calculations.
 For years after the MIT 7094 was gone, Noel and I would get queries from social scientists who wanted to use it.

 Noel and I spent many hours learning how FMS and CTSS worked.
 Part of the Michigan/MAD code was a replacement for the standard FORTRAN output formatter routine, (IOH).
 (Programs written in FAP (FORTRAN Assembly Program, the 7094 assembler) could use special characters, such as parentheses, in external names.
 I/O library routines were often given names that FORTRAN and MAD programs could not generate, to avoid name conflicts.)
 The MIT/Michigan version of (IOH) supported additional format codes used by the MAD language, and had other internal improvements over the IBM version.
 One change was to use the extra index registers that the 7094 had and the 7090 didn't.
 And buried deep in the code, there was the line of code